qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 | `llvm.udiv.fix.sat*`| Same as above but clamps to min/max number in scale.  |                             |
 |                  |                                   |                             |

-Similarly, to **Bullet 9**, the phi instruction can be used to move classical fixed point values between branches.
+Similarly to **Bullet 9**, the phi instruction can be used to move classical fixed point values between branches.

 **Bullet 12: User defined functions and function calls** <br />